isomerpages/moe-crescentgirlssch/_cradle/National Sustainability Moveme/One Earth Symposium (OES).md

 <img style="width: 35%;" height="auto" width="100%" alt="" src="/images/Cradle/NSM/One_Earth_Symposium_logo.png">
 </div>
 <p>One Earth Symposium (OES) is an annual one-day symposium slated to take
-place in Term 2 Week 9 or Week 10.
+place in Term 2 Week 10 or the first week of Term 2 Break.
 OES is aimed at educators via keynote speaker(s), oral presentations, panel discussions, workshops, gamified experiences, and networking sessions.</p>
 <p>OES provides a professional development platform for educators to share
 and discuss the latest green education practices and initiatives related to teaching and learning of sustainability.
 Through OES, teacher participants